voxeet/voxeet-uxkit-cordova/README.md

 alert(`UserInfo ? ${!!UserInfo}`);
 ```

-If you want to use the window object, you can use the following code to have access the Voxeet singleton.
+If you want to use the window object, you can use the following code to access the Voxeet singleton:

 ```javascript
 const { VoxeetSDK, UserInfo } = window;